nunoh/TripleN/README.md

 ## Triple N ##

-This the website for promoting the fictional _Triple N_ beer.
+A website for promoting the fictional _Triple N_ beer.

 This was the final project for the Digital and Media Tools class from VIA University College (Horsens, Denmark) Autumn 2012.